network-unit-testing-system/nuts/doc/source/tests/dhcpcheck.rst

 dhcpcheck
 ---------

-Checks if the dhcp server is responding
+Checks if a DHCP server is responding

 .. literalinclude:: ../../../examples/dhcpcheck.yml